1DV020/homepage/en/start-page.md

-#Server Administration (VT15) at Linnaeus University
+#Server Administration (Spring 16) at Linnaeus University
 Welcome to this course in Server Administration